The Best Winter Books to Snuggle up with in 2023

 This book is so haunting.
 I could not get it out of my head.
 Kristin Hannah is an amazing writer with wonderful characters.
 Her stories feel realistic almost to a fault.
 They are heartbreaking and heartwarming and utterly unforgettable.
 I did not think that I would like a book about Alaska but, I could not put it down.

 Ernt Allbright has come home from the Vietnam War traumatized and as his mental state deteriorates, his wife, Cora, and daughter, Leni, must learn to navigate the Alaskan wilderness on their own.
-If you love family drama books, this one is not to be missed.
+If you love family drama books set in the 70s, this one is not to be missed.

-Frederick Backman is a master story weaver.
+Frederik Backman is a master story weaver.
 He doesn’t just tell a story but, he submerges his reader deep in the lives of his characters.
 This town will follow me for a long time.
+It’s my favorite of all the Fredrik Backman books.

 Winter Books About the Romanovs